The Hanna Neumann Conjecture for graphs of free groups with cyclic edge groups: The Strengthened Hanna Neumann Conjecture

 for all finitely generated subgroups of $G$, where the closures are taken in the profinite completion $\widehat G$ of $G$.

-\begin{lem} Let $G = \pi_1(X)$ be a finite graph of free groups with cyclic edge groups such that $\Phi_X$ is balanced and solvable (in the sense of \cref{def:balanced}).
-Then $G$ is \begin{enumerate}[label=(\arabic*)] \item hyperbolic relative to virtually abelian subgroups; \item locally relatively quasiconvex; \item virtually compact special; \item double coset separable and therefore has the Wilson--Zalesskii property; \item $L^2$-Hall. \end{enumerate} These conclusions also hold if $G$ is a limit group. \end{lem} \begin{proof} \ref{item:relhyp} Let $G = \pi_1(X)$ be a graph of free groups with cyclic edge groups such that $\Phi_X$ is balanced and solvable.
+\begin{prop} Let $G = \pi_1(X)$ be a finite graph of free groups with cyclic edge groups such that $\Phi_X$ is balanced and solvable (in the sense of \cref{def:balanced}).
+Then $G$ is \begin{enumerate}[label=(\arabic*)] \item hyperbolic relative to virtually abelian subgroups; \item locally relatively quasiconvex; \item virtually compact special; \item double coset separable and therefore has the Wilson--Zalesskii property; \item $L^2$-Hall. \end{enumerate} These conclusions also hold if $G$ is a limit group. \end{prop} \begin{proof} Let $G = \pi_1(X)$ be a graph of free groups with cyclic edge groups such that $\Phi_X$ is balanced and solvable.
 By the main result of Richer's masters thesis \cite[Main Theorem 1.2.5]{Richer_thesis}, $G$ is hyperbolic relative to the generalised Baumslag--Solitar subgroups associated to the components of $\Phi_X$ (see \cite[Section 2.2]{Richer_thesis} for this version of the statement).
-Since $\Phi_X$ is balanced and solvable, all of the edge weights are $\pm 1$ and each component of $\Phi_X$ has first Betti number at most $1$.
+Since $\Phi_X$ is balanced and solvable, all the edge weights are $\pm 1$ and each component of $\Phi_X$ has first Betti number at most $1$.
 Therefore, the associated generalised Baumslag--Solitar subgroups are all virtually isomorphic to $\Z$ or $\Z^2$.
+Hence \ref{item:relhyp} follows.
+Now \ref{item:locrelQC} follows from \ref{item:relhyp} and \cite[Corollary D]{BigdelyWise_QC}.